OfficeDev/BotBuilder-MicrosoftTeams/README.md

 The Microsoft Bot Builder SDK Teams Extensions allow you to build bots for Microsoft Teams quickly and easily. **[Review the documentation](https://msdn.microsoft.com/en-us/microsoft-teams/bots)** to get started!

+> Note that the Bot Builder Extensions does **NOT** yet work with Bot Framework SDK 4.x.
+It currently only works with Bot Framework SDK 3.x.

 # This SDK allows you to easily...

 * Fetch a list of channels in a team